gohai/processing-glvideo/README.md

 ## OpenGL video playback for Processing

 This library makes use of GStreamer and OpenGL hardware (or software) acceleration to display video in Processing's P2D or P3D renderers.
-It should run on macOS, Linux and Raspbian.
+It should run on Linux and Raspbian.

 ## Installing

-### macOS

-Install the library through the Processing's _Contribution Manager_.
-Try out the example sketches that it comes with.
-On macOS, a local copy of GStreamer 1.12 is bundled together with the library.

 ### Linux